 Proof of Work (PoW):

-Mathematical puzzle is normally a puzzle that requires a lot of computational energy to solve the same.
-The answer of the PoW problem or mathematical equation is called hash .
-Let us understand in above diagram.
+A Mathematical puzzle is normally a puzzle that requires a lot of computational energy to solve the same.
+The answer to the PoW problem or mathematical equation is called a hash .
+Let us understand in the above diagram.

-We have set of new transactions to add to chain.
-In current system, we have three nodes (miner) – A, B and C. Network server sends mathematical puzzle to all three.
-The mathematical puzzle is solved by all three miners and response is sent to Network server.
+We have a set of new transactions to add to chain.
+In the current system, we have three nodes (miner) – A, B, and C. Network server sends mathematical puzzle to all three.
+The mathematical puzzle is solved by all three miners and the response is sent to Network server.
 Network server finds that miner B has solved the puzzle correctly and thus Miner B writes and confirms the transaction entry to the chain.